LELEC210X/LELEC210X/INTEGRATION.md

 For parameters that are use in multiple places, like `melvec_length`, it is very important to use the same values all across your different project parts.
-For those, it is better to use an environ variable, e.g., `MELVEC_LENGTH=20`.
+For those, it is better to use environment variables, e.g., `MELVEC_LENGTH=20`.

-To setup environ variables, the easiest is to populate the [`.env`](.env) file with the environ variables.
-This file is automatically loaded when calling `rye run auth` or `rye run classify`.
+To set up environment variables, the easiest is to populate the [`.env`](.env) file with environment variables.
+This file is automatically loaded when calling `uv run auth` or `uv run classify`.

 ## How the complete chain works